• Home

 The problem here is that we really don't have a definitive answer as to what the writing on the back meant.

-It sure seems that there was some sort of prize exchange, given the text on some backs that says 'Return to Storekeeper and Exchange for a Sponge Base Ball' or 'Base Ball'.
+It sure seems there was some sort of prize exchange, given the text on some backs that says ‘Return to Storekeeper and Exchange for a Sponge Base Ball’ or ‘Base Ball’.

 In addition, there is a very closely related 1931 W502 Set, which is similar in size (60 cards) but with 19 different cards in the set.
-This excellent writeup on the Old Cardboard website discusses the differences between the 1928 and 1931 W502 sets.

 W502 Cards for Sale on eBay